-If a student misses a summative written, oral or practical test, for reasons of illness, a special test may be granted if the student provides a valid medical certificate specifying the nature and duration of the illness, and a declaration that for health reasons it was impossible for the student to sit for the test.
+In addition to Bullet 5 of 3.4.2, If a student misses a summative written, oral or practical test, for reasons of illness, a special test may be granted if the student provides a valid medical certificate specifying the nature and duration of the illness and a declaration that for health reasons the student could not sit for the test.
 This certificate must be submitted to the subject lecturer, no later than one week after the date of the missed test.